2-towns/djib/README.md

 ./ngrok http 8000
 ```

 Copy the https URL and add it as a prefix of the `URL` variable into the .env file.
-You should have something like `https://ad7b-41-98-224-108.eu.ngrok.io/bot/AZAZ...`
+Take the right side of the telegram token after `:`.
+Example with: XXX:YYYYYYY, you should have something like `https://ad7b-41-98-224-108.eu.ngrok.io/bot/YYYYYYY...`

 You have to update the `NGROK_HOST` in your settings.